google/WebFundamentals/src/_langs/en/updates/2015-09-03-updates-to-cache-api.markdown

 tags:
 - serviceworker
 - cache
-description: Chrome 46 brings new methods to caches, as does Chrome 47, and probably 48.
+description: Chrome 46 brought new methods to caches, as does Chrome 47, and probably 48.
 It never stops.
 permalink: /updates/2015/09/updates-to-cache-api.html
 ---